-The standards and program competencies adopted for the Master of Education in Applied Technology in Education degree program are the National Educational Technology Standards (NETS•T) and Performance Indicators for Teachers issued by the International Society for Technology in Education (2008).
-The standards and program competencies can be found at the website http://www.iste.org/.
-Standards from The Interstate New Teacher Assessment and Support Consortium (INTASC) (1992) will be addressed in the foundation courses.
-The standards can be found at the website http://www.ccsso.org/content/pdfs/corestrd.pdf
+The standards and program competencies adopted for the Master of Education in Applied Technology in Education degree program are the National Educational Technology Standards for Teachers (NETS•T) issued by the International Society for Technology in Education (2008).
+The M.Ed. in Applied Technology in Education degree program is designed to enable candidates to demonstrate their knowledge and skills in the following program competency standards: